 In 1950, Pantridge was appointed to the Royal Victoria Hospital in Belfast.
 At that time, coronary heart disease was a serious problem.
 Pantridge suggested that a portable device could supply the required life-saving electric shock to the chest.
 In 1965, with the help of John Geddes and Alfred Mawhinney, Pantridge invented the world’s first portable defibrillator, using car batteries for the current.
 Uptake on the portable defibrillator wasn’t as immediate as you might think.
 In fact, it wasn’t until the 1990s that all ambulances carried this equipment.

-It seems like Northern Ireland is choc-a-bloc with geniuses.
-Astrophysicist Jocelyn Bell Burnell, who discovered the first radio pulsars in 1967, hails from Belfast.
+Not strictly an Irish invention, but an important discovery nonetheless.
+Belfast astrophysicist Jocelyn Bell Burnell discovered the first radio pulsars in 1967.
 She made her discovery while using her advisor’s radio telescope to search for quasars.

 Despite Bell Burnell’s input, credit for the find went to her advisor, Anthony Hewish and his colleague, Sir Martin Ryle.
 In fact, they were even awarded the Nobel Prize for Physics in 1974.
 Thankfully the situation was put to rights last year when, almost 50 years later, Bell Burnell was awarded the $3 million Special Breakthrough Prize in Fundamental Physics for her discovery.